 Conditions for Infection

 During periods of cool, wet weather after bloom, leaf and fruit infections may be common.
 The leaf spots are mostly angular in shape and dark purple, brown, or black.
 The infected areas of the leaf may drop out, producing a tattered appearance, or the entire leaf may yellow and fall.
 Fruit infection shows as deep, black depressions, as does infection of fruit stems.

 Causal bacteria overwinter in the margins of cankers in wood and in infected buds.
 In spring, during wet periods, the bacteria multiply and ooze from the cankers.
 Spread by rains, they enter the plant through natural openings or wounds.
 Periods of frequent rain, cool temperatures, and high winds are most favorable for infection.
 Frost-injured leaves and blossom spurs and cold-injured trees seem especially susceptible.
 With the higher temperatures of late spring and summer, disease development stops.
 At this time the newly formed buds become infected through either leaf scars or bud scales, or both.

 While bacterial canker can be a severe disease in itself, it is often much more severe on cold-injured trees and trees growing in sites with poor internal soil drainage.

 Sprays during the growing season have not been effective in controlling the disease.
-Some benefit has been achieved from applications made when most of the leaves have dropped in the fall and just before bud swell in the spring.
+Some benefit has been achieved from copper applications made when most of the leaves have dropped in the fall and just before bud swell in the spring.
 For maximum benefit, these sprays should be continued for several years on susceptible trees.